How to Get Soot Out of Carpet

 Baking Soda is a natural absorbent and can help remove soot particles while preventing them from getting trapped further into the carpet.

-Sprinkle an even layer of baking soda on top of the soot marks, anywhere you see them.
+Sprinkle an even layer of baking soda on top of the soot marks anywhere you see them.

 Cornstarch is also very absorbent and can work in a pinch if you don’t have baking soda.
 Other contenders in an emergency include talcum powder and even cornmeal.

-You’ll need to wait around an hour for the baking soda to do its job.
-Soot can hold a surprising amount of moisture, and the baking soda needs some time to draw in that moisture and suspend the soot particles for easier pickup.
+Soot can hold a surprising amount of moisture, and the baking soda needs some time to draw in that moisture and suspend the soot particles for more effortless pickup.

 Step 3: Vacuum Up the Soot

-Take your trusty vacuum cleaner and thoroughly vacuum the sooty area of the carpet.
-Thanks to the baking soda, this should remove most of the soot without dispersing it into the air.
-When you are finished, it’s a good idea to take a look at your vacuum cleaner head to make sure there are no clumps of baking soda and soot stuck to the bristles.
+When you are finished, it’s a good idea to look at your vacuum cleaner head to ensure no clumps of baking soda and soot are stuck to the bristles.

 Step 4: Blot the Soot with Rubbing Alcohol

 Likely, there are still some soot stains on the carpet from deep-set soot that has worked its way into carpet fibers.
-However, you can even get rid of these remnants with careful blotting.

-Take your rag or towel, and apply a healthy dollop of rubbing alcohol too it.
 Note: You can also use hydrogen peroxide for this step, but peroxide can bleach out your carpet, and you should only use it on very light carpets.

-Now blot the soot stains thoroughly, allowing your rag to absorb the remaining particulars.
+Blot the soot stains thoroughly, allowing your rag to absorb the remaining particulars.
 Don’t scrub, as this tends to drive soot even further down.
-Switch to new sections of your rag or towel and apply more rubbing alcohol as you go.

 Now wait a few minutes, and use a different rag soaked with warm water to blot again all the sections where you applied the rubbing alcohol.
-You don’t want to soak your carpet, but you do want to make sure that all the rubbing alcohol is removed.

 Step 5: Repeat as Needed